The job market is tough, but these TEDx Talks will give you the positivity boost you need to keep searching.

 4. Barbara Corcoran: Rethinking Failure

 In this honest talk by entrepreneur and investor—you might know her as a shark on “Shark Tank”—Barbara Corcoran opens up about how she used some pretty major failures in her career to her advantage by shifting her perspective to the effort rather than the outcome.
 “The one thing I do so well is I fail well,” says Corcoran.
-The job hunt is full of what could be perceived as failures, and this talk will inspire you to change your outlook on them.
+This talk will encourage you to see so-called failures during your job hunt as opportunities.

 5. Tim Clark: Say Goodbye to Career Planning

-Entrepreneur Tim Clark says in his TEDx Talk that the notion of career planning is silly and that many people’s careers are based on hypotheses (“I think I’d like this job.”) and tests (“Ok, turns out I don’t like this job.”).
-But, according to Clark, it doesn’t have to be this way.
-What you need is what Clark calls a “personal business plan” to serve as a roadmap to guide you through a happy career and help you find fulfilling jobs.
+Tim Clark, an entrepreneur, stated in his TEDx Talk that far too many people rely on silly things such as career planning.
+According to him, many people’s careers are based upon hypotheses (“I think I’d like this job.”) and tests (Ok, turns out I don’t like this job.”).
+However, according to Clark, you can avoid this inevitable outcome with a “personal business plan” which will work as a guidebook to map out your career and aid you in finding jobs that bring satisfaction.